zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ![](../../images/9/16a.png)

 You might also want to have a look at the tab <i>console</i>.
-If something fails [part 3](/en/part3) of the course shows how the problem can be solved.
+If something fails, [part 3](/en/part3) of the course shows how the problem can be solved.

 </div>